ga-wdi-boston-attic/rails-api-bdd-iteration/README.md

 ## Lab: Associate Comments with Articles

+## Bonus: Write a Tested, Behavior-Driven Blog API in Rails

 ## [License](LICENSE)

 Source code distributed under the MIT license.
 Text and other assets copyright